Ruth2014/bio2092/03_Genomic_NGS_alignment/readme.md

 <img src="./media/image6.png" height="300"/>

+Notice that you have now added an extra track containing the annotation of the genome.
-Now, to improve clarity, right-click on the genes track and select the “Expanded” option.
+Next, to improve clarity, right-click on the annotation track and select the “Expanded” option.
 Now you can see the individual genes more clearly on the reference genome: